 Professor.
 B.A., English, with honors, University of Chicago; M.A., English, Ph.D., English, with distinction, University of Illinois.

 Professor Sebek specializes in early modern British literature.
+The Routledge Handbook of Shakespeare and Global Appropriation (2019) includes her essay on Frank McGuinness's appropriations of Spenser and Shakespeare, "Edmund Hosts William: Appropriation, Polytemporality, and Postcoloniality in Frank McGuinness’s Mutabilitie.”
 Early Modern Culture (Volume 12: 2017) includes her contribution to an essay cluster on Close Reading edited by Phyllis Rackin and Peter Parolin.
 Other recent publications include an essay on teaching from a global perspective in Approaches to Teaching Shakespeare’s History Plays (MLA 2017), edited by Laurie Ellinghausen.
 An essay pushing back against the common view of Shakespeare’s Merry Wives of Windsor as the “most English comedy” appears in the collection Culinary Shakespeare (Duquesne 2016), edited by David Goldstein and Amy Tigner.
 Interests in the economic contexts of renaissance plays and England’s expanding global networks inform her essays in Brinda Charry and Gitanjali Shahani’s Emissaries in Early Modern Literature (2009), Jyotsna Singh’s Companion to the Global Renaissance (2009), Global Traffic: Discourses and Practices of Trade in Early Modern Literature and Culture from 1550 to 1700 (2008)—a collection that she coedited with Stephen Deng of Michigan State University—and a contribution to Jean Howard’s forum on “English Cosmopolitanism” in Shakespeare Studies (2007).
 Earlier essays and reviews appear in The Tempest: Critical Essays, Playing the Globe: Genre and Geography in Renaissance Drama, Journal X, Shakespeare Quarterly, Theatre Research International, Sixteenth Century Studies, and Early Modern Culture: An Electronic Seminar.

-My most recent work, "Quickly, Archy, and the Citizens' Wives; or, How to Talk to an Elephant appears in the latest volume of the journal Early Modern Culture (Volume 12: 2017). https://tigerprints.clemson.edu/emc/vol12/iss1/4/
+"Quickly, Archy, and the Citizens' Wives; or, How to Talk to an Elephant" appears in the journal Early Modern Culture (Volume 12: 2017), part of an essay cluster on close reading edited by Phyllis Rackin and Peter Parolin. https://tigerprints.clemson.edu/emc/vol12/iss1/4

 E 456 Topics in Critical Theory: Historicisms